Deltares/GEOLib/README.rst

 GEOLib
 =============================

-GEOLib is a Python package to generate, execute and parse several D-Serie numerical models.
+GEOLib is a Python package to generate, execute and parse several D-Serie and D-GEO Suite numerical models.

 Installation
 ------------